 Navigating through healthcare plans is also more difficult nowadays and companies are seeking alternatives to signing contracts with health insurance companies.
 This is why the idea of self-funding has developed and peaked.

-Instead of partnering with insurance companies to provide health insurance coverage to employees, companies are partnering with clinics to have more control and flexibility over costs and savings.
-Self-funding is a new strategic step worth studying and if executed well, an employer can save quite a lot on healthcare expenditure.
+Instead of partnering with insurance companies to provide health insurance coverage to employees, companies are insuring themselves to have more control and flexibility over costs and savings.
+Self-funding is a new strategic step worth studying and if executed well, an employer can save quite a lot on healthcare expenses.

 How Self-funding Works

-A self-insured health plan means that an employer is directly funding the employee’s medical expenses.
+Self-insured health plan means that an employer is directly funding the employee’s medical expenses.
 They basically cover the medical costs from their own pockets via the company’s assets rather than paying yearly premiums to insurance institutes.
-The employers process the claims as presented through a third party, thereby taking advantage from the cost control self funding offers.
+The employer processes the claims as presented through a third party, thereby taking advantage from the cost control self-funding offers.

 If the plan has a good year (that is less employees in need of medical coverage), then the employer saves a lot.

 The Need for Joint Ventures with International Clinics